junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 At Juno, privacy is a top priority and the platform operates without controlling your data or work.
 With Juno, you truly own your creations.

-The Juno closed beta program is launching today and is packed with all the essential features you need to start creating your Web3 applications.
+The Juno closed beta program is launching today and is packed with all the essential features you need to start creating Web3 applications.

 ---